sekka1/managedkube.com/_posts/2019-06-19-devops-agility-communication.md

 You may be thinking, ‘obviously, I know all this’, when you read this section header - but it is 100% worth explaining.
 The communication tools that we use at work are only as effective as our workplace communication norms.
 If someone talks about a problem they should take offline with one other person at a scrum or someone is asking in-depth questions in Slack, everyone on the team suffers.
 Here are the norms that I suggest (which could be different from your company, depending on team size and makeup).

 1. Using Slack

-   Do:
+   **Do:**
    * Use threading to streamline channel conversations
    * Use Direct Messages instead of a channel wherever possible - ask yourself the question, “does everyone else needs to hear this?”
    * Be specific.
 Try to avoid ambiguous words such as: it, him/her, they, that.

 2. Scrums

+   **Do:**
-⋅⋅⋅Do: 	Have these daily for 15 minutes
+   * Have these daily for 15 minutes
-⋅⋅⋅*Use for quick updates and questions
+   * Use for quick updates and questions
-⋅⋅⋅*Identify who needs to work together to solve a problem and set-up time outside the scrum, even if it’s right afterwards, to discuss
+   * Identify who needs to work together to solve a problem and set-up time outside the scrum, even if it’s right afterwards, to discuss
-⋅⋅⋅Don’t:
+   **Don’t:**
-⋅⋅⋅*Use this forum as time for two or three people to hash out a problem together while the whole team watches
+   * Use this forum as time for two or three people to hash out a problem together while the whole team watches

 3. Emails
-⋅⋅⋅Do:
+   **Do:**
-⋅⋅⋅*If your company prefers to communicate via emails, then use email ⋅⋅⋅*Use for external communication
+   * If your company prefers to communicate via emails, then use email
-⋅⋅⋅Don’t:
+   * Use for external communication
+   **Don’t:**
-⋅⋅⋅*If internal conversations at your company mostly happens in Slack, don’t start an email with a group of people on email.
+   * If internal conversations at your company mostly happens in Slack, don’t start an email with a group of people on email.
 They might not be as responsive if they don’t check their emails often and it breaks the conversation into two mediums

 ## Strategy 2: Document, document, document